-- 1. Connect an inclinometer monitor unit to the borehole control unit. - 2.
+- 1. Connect an inclinometer monitor unit to the breakout box. - 2.
 Turn on the borehole control unit using the ON/OFF switch under the transparent flap. - 3.
 Turn on the inclinometer monitor unit using its ON/OFF switch, and read off the X and Y components of the tilt from the analogue meters. - 4.
 If both tilts are within the green shaded region, the instrument is close enough to vertical that it can be levelled and centred successfully.
-If either output is in the red shaded region, move the instrument within the borehole to a place where it can lie closer to vertical. - 5.
-Connect a handheld control unit (HCU) to the sensor control unit, if you have one. - 6.
+If either output is in the red shaded region, you should not attempt to unlock or centre the sensor masses.
+Instead, if possible, you should move the instrument within the borehole to a place where it can lie closer to vertical.

+- 5. Connect a hand-held control unit (HCU) to the sensor control unit, if you have one. - 6.
 Unlock the sensor masses, either by pushing the UNLOCK buttons of the borehole control unit, or by holding down the ENABLE and UNLOCK switches of the HCU together for at least six seconds. - 7.
 When you press the switches, the BUSY LED will come on.
 After a while, the unlocking process will be completed, and the instrument will start centring itself.
 Whilst this happens, the BUSY LED will flash. - 8.
-Monitor the mass position output, either using the HCU or your recording system.
-The microcontroller inside the unit will zero the output from the sensor.
-After successful centring, the mass position output should be in the range 0.1 0.8 V.

-9. If the centring process leaves the mass position output above ± 1.1 V, repeat steps 4 and 5.
-You will probably need to initiate the centring process several times before the mass is adequately centred.
+Monitor the outputs of the mass positions, either using the HCU or your recording system.
+The microcontroller inside the unit will zero the outputs from the vertical, N/S and E/W sensors in sequence.
+After successful centring, the mass position outputs should be in the range 0.1 0.8 V. - 9.
+If the centring process leaves the mass position outputs above ±1.1 V, repeat steps 4 and 5.
+You will probably need to initiate the centring process several times before the masses are adequately centred.